enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 - A few concrete things this design buys us.
 - One pipeline for two transports.
 We don't have a WebSocket auth plugin and an HTTP auth plugin.
 There's just an auth plugin.
 - Every new plugin we add works on WebSocket the day it ships.
 We don't have to remember to wire it up twice.
 - One fingerprint space for deduplication.
-A subscription that came in over WebSocket can be deduplicated with the same subscription that came in over SSE.
-They look the same to the rest of the router.
+A subscription, or an inflight request, that came in over WebSocket can be deduplicated with the same operation that came in over SSE.
+They all look the same to the rest of the router.
 - And when something goes wrong at three in the morning, you have one mental model.
 It's all just a request.
 The WebSocket part stops mattering really quickly.
 -->